 We hope the number of venues without insurance will be small but if your venue is planning to remain open and has not cancelled your event, the current legal situation is that with no outright ban on hosting events in place (unless over 500 capacity in Scotland) cancellation of an event by the hirer in these circumstances would be classed as disinclination and would not fall under Force Majeure.
 Under these circumstances the cancellation terms within your contract would continue to apply.

 If the necessary authorities change their stance on this we will of course revise this advice but until such time, hirers and acts alike are required to uphold their contractual agreements.

 Please note - hirers are still required to ensure balance payments are made by their due date in order to avoid a breach of contract.

-With that being said, should you wish to postpone the event, the act may be able to accommodate this request, however, whilst we would of course attempt to negotiate this for you, this decision would be at the act's discretion.
-If the act were not able to agree to the date change, requested in response to illness or self-isolation, this would default to Force Majeure.
+Should you wish to postpone your event, outwith a forced closure period, the act may be able to accommodate this request, however, whilst we would of course attempt to negotiate this for you, the decision would be at the act's discretion.
+If the act were not able to agree to the date change, cancellation terms would apply if the original contract can not be upheld.

 If you have any additional questions or require clarification of your cancellation terms please get in touch with us via [email protected].

 Our sympathies go out to everyone affected by this distressing situation.
 It will undoubtedly be a difficult few weeks ahead but let us hope we can all get back to normal soon.